jhudsl/tidyversecourse/docs/02-get-data.md

 ## 3 Chuck Ber… musician      90 TRUE       1926-10-18 00:00:00 2017-03-18 00:00:00
 ```

 Another option for this argument is `.name_repair = "universal"`.
 This ensures that column names don’t contain any forbidden characters or reserved words.
-It's often a good idea to use this option if you plan to use these data in other packages downstream.
+It's often a good idea to use this option if you plan to use these data with other packages downstream.
 This ensures that all the column names will work, regardless of the R package being used.

 ```r